facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `FORCECASE` forces case sensitivity. `FORCECASE` has higher priority than [`IGNORECASE`](#fnmatchignorecase).

 On Windows, this will force names to be treated like Linux/Unix names, and slashes will not be normalized.

+!!! warning "Deprecated 4.3.0"
+    `FORCECASE` has been deprecated as of 4.3.0.

     It is recommended to use [`FORCEUNIX`](#fnmatchforceunix) if the desire is to force Linux/Unix style logic.
 It is more intuitive when reading the code and can allow combinations with `IGNORECASE` if a case insensitive Linux/Unix style is preferred.
 Currently, Windows is the only system that is treated case insensitively by default.

+    If you'd like to force case sensitivity, even on Windows, it is recommended to use [`CASE`](#fnmatchcase). `CASE` can also be paired with the [`FORCEWIN`](#fnmatchforceunix) flag if desired.

+#### `fnmatch.CASE, fnmatch.C` {: #fnmatchcase}

+`CASE` forces case sensitivity. `CASE` has higher priority than [`IGNORECASE`](#fnmatchignorecase).

+!!! new "New 4.3.0"
+    `CASE` is new in 4.3.0.

 #### `fnmatch.IGNORECASE, fnmatch.I` {: #fnmatchignorecase}

-`IGNORECASE` forces case insensitivity. [`FORCECASE`](#fnmatchforcecase) has higher priority than `IGNORECASE`.
+`IGNORECASE` forces case insensitivity. [`CASE`](#fnmatchcase) has higher priority than `IGNORECASE`.

 #### `fnmatch.RAWCHARS, fnmatch.R` {: #fnmatchrawchars}